kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 The most effective way to communicate with the instructor for this course is through posting a message in the #help-c4s channel in Discord.
 All questions posted there will receive a response within 24 hours.

 All course announcements from the instructor will also be posted to the pinned announcement in the #help-c4s channel in Discord.

 ---
-## Using Technology

-This course will require you to complete a lot of reading and writing.
-There are a number of Text-to-Speech tools that can support you with reading large amounts of text, and a number of Speech-to-Text tools that can support you with transcribing your words into written format.
-Below is one recommendation in each of these categories.
-However, you are encouraged to do your own research to find additional tools that might better meet your specific needs.

-#### Speech-to-Text: Google Docs Voice Typing

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/LIz9UWi5z4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-#### Text-to-Speech: Natural Reader

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/LQRi6d95AD0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-#### **Grammar and Spelling Checkers**

-#### Plagiarism Checkers

----